Neeraj-Ruhela/Movie_Recommender/README.md

 Movie Title, Original Movie Language, Overview, Popularity measure, Tagline, Average Rating, Vote Count, Cast(Actors), Crew('Director', 'Producer', 'Director of Photography', 'Original Music Composer','Visual Effects Producer') And Movie Genre.

-This Recommender can also predict the rating for movies which the user has not watched(Based on SVD).
+This Recommender can also predict the rating for movies which the user has not watched.

 ## Recomemnder highlights: